PapiHack/paytech-php-client/README.md

 ## TODO

-- tests: cover all use cases
+- tests: cover all use cases ✅
 - get the support team at [paytech.sn](https://paytech.sn) to clarify certain points
 - use mock instead of hitting real endpoint

 ## Contributing

 Feel free to make a PR or posting an issue 😃

+Regarding the tests, I use the elegant PHP Testing Framework  [Pest](https://pestphp.com/) 😎

 Oh, one more thing, please do not forget to put a description when you make your PR 🙂